-The Australian Government made an initial commitment of $100 million of funding for the New Colombo Plan.
-Funding for the program is now ongoing.
+The Australian Government made an initial commitment of $100 million of funding for the New Colombo Plan over five years.
+Funding for the Program is now ongoing.
 It involves a prestigious Scholarship Program for study of up to one Academic Year, and Internships and/or Mentorships of up to six months; and a flexible Mobility Grant Program for both short and longer-term study, Internships, Mentorships, practicums and research.

 The New Colombo Plan is intended to be transformational, deepening Australia's relationships in the region, both at the individual level and through expanding university, business and other stakeholder links.

 - lift knowledge of the Indo-Pacific in Australia by increasing the number of Australian undergraduate students undertaking study and Internships in the region

 - deepen Australia's people-to-people and institutional relationships with the region, through the engagement of students, universities, businesses and other stakeholder networks in the Program

 - establish study in the Indo-Pacific as a rite of passage for Australian undergraduate students, and as an endeavour that is highly valued by the Australian community, and

 - increase the number of work-ready Australian graduates with regional experience.